On splitting rank of non-compact type symmetric spaces and bounded cohomology: Introduction

+It is worth pointing out that all these notions can be defined in a most generalized way (with arbitrary coefficients and with arbitrary group representations).
+However in this article we only focus on trivial real coefficients, as is defined above, and meanwhile we refer the readers to \cite{Jo}, \cite{Mo2}, \cite{Ro} for their interests.

 Despite the fact that bounded cohomology is easily defined, little is known about these groups in general.
 It was shown by Gromov \cite{Gr} that $H^*_b(\pi_1(M))\simeq H^*_b(M)$ through the classifying map, so one might just focus on the study of the bounded cohomology for groups.
-It is quite clear that $H^0_b(\Gamma)\simeq \mathbb{R}$ and $H^1_b(\Gamma)$ vanishes following the definition, and it was pointed out in \cite{Gr} that $H^n_b(\Gamma)=0\;( n\geq 1)$ for any amenable group $\Gamma$ (following work of Hirsch and Thurston \cite{HT}).
-However, the bounded cohomology is hard to compute in general.
+It is clear that $H^0_b(\Gamma)\simeq \mathbb{R}$ and $H^1_b(\Gamma)$ vanishes following the definition, and it was pointed out in \cite{Gr} that $H^n_b(\Gamma)=0\;( n\geq 1)$ for any amenable group $\Gamma$ (following work of Hirsch and Thurston \cite{HT}).
+However, the bounded cohomology is hard to compute in general--there is only known results for specific groups and in specific (often low) degrees.
+See \cite{Br}, \cite{Gri}, \cite{So} for free group $\mathbb{F}_2$.

+One way to study the bounded cohomology is to look at the comparison map, from the bounded cohomology to the ordinary cohomology, and it is natural to ask whether this map is surjective.
+The answer is of course no in general.
+For example, we can easily construct an abelian group $\mathbb{Z}\oplus \mathbb{Z}$ where the ordinary cohomology is nonvanishing in degree two, but the bounded cohomology vanishes due to amenability.
+However, surjectivity might still hold for certain classes of groups.
+For example, in the case of semisimple Lie groups, Dupont \cite{Du2} (see also \cite[Problem A']{Mo}, and \cite[Conjecture 18.1]{BIMW}) conjectured the following: